Welcome to York Festival of Ideas 2023!

 The University’s Campus East and West are located to the southeast of York, a short bus ride from the city centre.

-To avoid disappointment, please check if your chosen event requires a pre-booked ticket.
+To avoid disappointment, please check if your chosen event requires booking.
 To reserve your ticket, simply follow the instructions given for each event.
 Most events will be bookable online.

-Although there are currently no restrictions in place regarding COVID-19, our in-person events may be subject to change.
-Please check the event entry on the Festival website and social media for the latest information.
+Although there are currently no restrictions in place regarding COVID-19, our events may be subject to change.
+Please check the event entry on the Festival website and our social media channels for the latest information.
 Ticket-holders will receive an email to alert them to any changes after booking.

-This year’s festival programme includes over 60 online events, some of which are hybrid, meaning you can either join in person or online.
-Here you can find an overview of all events that can be attended online.
+This year’s festival programme includes over 30 online talks as well as a small number of hybrid events that you can either join in person or online.

 Admission to in-person events